drealmap/time-tracking-dashboard/README.md

 - See hover states for all interactive elements on the page
 - Switch between viewing Daily, Weekly, and Monthly stats
 - See the current user's account email when signed in to the dashboard
-- Update their profile whenever they want to
+- Update their profile whenever they want
 - Recover their forgotten passwords
 - Log out effectively from the dashboard